 Just last year, a New York Times op-ed encouraging instructors to completely ban laptops and other electronic devices during lessons provoked numerous spirited responses ranging from enthusiastic agreement to vehement opposition.
 A study recently published in Educational Psychology asserting that in-class cell phone use results in lower test scores has prompted similar reactions.

 Over the years, Turning Technologies has partnered with instructors whose opinions on this topic span the entire spectrum.
 Those experiences taught us an important lesson: A response solution that offers both clickers and mobile responding options serves the needs of everyone in ways that mobile-only systems cannot.

 In 2018, 75% of TurningPoint sessions used only clickers, 13% used only mobile and 12% were hybrid (both mobile and clickers).
 This means that instructors used clickers in 87% of their sessions.

 Despite the continuing growth in mobile usage, the data shows that most instructors are still more comfortable with clickers or prefer to offer students the option of using clickers.
 Accordingly, usage of response technology will be higher at institutions that support both clicker and mobile environments.

 “Now I have the security of this device that allows for automated grading, but also really cuts down on opportunities to cheat.”

-To accommodate the differing needs of instructors, Turning Technologies integrated both clicker and mobile capabilities into its recently released TurningPoint web platform, possibly the only web product with native mobile and clicker support.
+To accommodate the differing needs of instructors, Turning Technologies integrated both clicker and clicker on phone capabilities into its recently released TurningPoint web platform, possibly the only web product with native mobile and clicker support.

 The choice of whether to use clickers or mobile devices often hinges on both philosophical and practical factors that can differ significantly from one instructor to the next.